GJHinchliffe/land-management/brainstorming.md

 ---

 ### Wildflower Meadow & Pasture
+Creating a wildflower meadow and pasture would improve the quality of the land by multiple metrics.
+Firstly, it will help to improve the variety of flora and fauna species present, while also improving the quantity of food produced by the land.
+This is due to the current prevalance of common rush on the land, which is well-suited to the wet, acidic soil.

+Further information on how the wildflower meadow and pasture should be managed can be found in [this](magnificnet-meadows--hay_meadow_and_pasture_management.pdf) document produced by [Magnificent Meadows](http://www.magnificentmeadows.org.uk/).
+However, before the land can be developed into a wildflower meadow and pasture, there are multiple issues which first need to be addressed:
++ Drainage
++ Common Rush
++ Poaching

 ### Nature Borders
 In order to improve the variety of the ecosystem some consideration has been given to creating a 'nature border' around the field.
 The various ways such a border could be achieved are outlined below